 I recently had a conversation online with Stefan Karpinski that motivated me to write up some thoughts I've been mulling over for a while on the nature of static and dynamic typing.
 Our point of departure was the statement "dynamically typed languages are unityped", which Stefan objected to.
 The following is not intended as a refutation; it is merely an exploration of some ideas brought up during the conversation.
 To the extent that I have a thesis, it is that type theory (the exploration of static type systems and their properties) is a useful conceptual tool — even in dynamic languages!

-1 Unityped isn't a bad word
+1 Unityped isn't an insult

 Asserting that "untyped languages are unityped" does not reject the legitimacy of dynamic types.
 It merely describes the static semantics of a dynamic language.
 In particular, "dynamic typing is a special case of static typing" does not justify asserting that "dynamic typing is a bad idea".
 Monoids are a special case of semigroups, but one is not better than the other.
 The space of type system designs is large, and dynamic typing forms only one small corner of it—but perhaps it is a useful corner.